 Opal at a Glance

-Artists, writers, and creative professionals; those ready to explore the full depth of their emotions; and anyone seeking to amplify their positive qualities and self-expression
+Artists, writers, and creative professionals; people doing emotional processing work; and anyone who wants to amplify their positive qualities and speak more honestly

 Cleanse with moonlight or sound; avoid water, heat, and chemicals; store in a sealed bag with a damp cloth to prevent drying